Inside: Want to go on a nature study with your grandkids? Here are 8 fun activities to bring nature to life in your backyard!

 Here’s an art project you’ve probably seen before—making rainbows out of cardboard.
 Cardboard is a fun medium and allows your grandkids to experience different paper textures.
 Inspiration: Cardboard Creations

 These are easy to put together and valuable lessons are learned.
-This project will increase gluing and scissor skills and lets grandkids tap into their creativity as they design their rainbow.
-Creativity enhances problem-solving skills—important skills needed for life!
+This project increases scissor skills and creativity.
+And creativity enhances problem-solving skills.

 Supplies